 As theft is a problem in South Africa, it’s important to take out comprehensive insurance, and although a further expense, many South African also install a tracking device in their cars so they can be more easily traced if they are stolen.

 We can recommend a number of Insurance Brokers who often still get the best rates here, plus are just on the end of the phone should anything go wrong.
 Contact us for more information

 There are various options available but the following are popular companies that operate around the country:

 Your car dealership will also be able to offer you some options to consider, and may be also able to organise this on your behalf.

 In the past few years there has been a noticeable increase in police and metro police presence in Johannesburg so be sure to always keep your driver’s licence with you and make sure that your vehicle licence is up to date.
 If not, you will be fined, and could potentially be arrested, if any of these are out of date.

 With many minibus taxis notoriously unroadworthy, metro police have taken a hard stance on infringements, particularly DUI, so be careful and don’t drink and drive (stricter laws have just come into play).

-To renew your licence, you can go to the post office or a registering authority (traffic department) with the renewal form that you will be sent in the post or which you can get from the relevant authority that issues renewals.
+To renew your licence, if you are a member - we can take care of it all for you.
+Alternatively you simply go to the post office or a registering authority (traffic department) with the renewal form that you will be sent in the post or which you can get from the relevant authority that issues renewals.

-If you would like a list of all the recommended car dealers, and make and model break down / theft statistics request your own personalised report here.
+If you would like a list of all the recommended car dealers, paperwork that is required, and make and model break down / theft statistics request your own personalised report here.